7 Best Stereo Imaging Plugins For Better Mixes

 • Transient and Sustain Processing

-StereoSavage 2 includes separate controls for transients and sustained content, letting you apply different amounts of width to attacks versus decays and sustains.
-This feature is incredibly useful because transients often benefit from staying centered for impact while sustained content can spread wider for space.
+StereoSavage 2 gives you separate controls for transients and sustained sounds, so you can set different width for attacks and for decays or sustains.
+This is really helpful, since transients usually sound better centered for punch, while sustained sounds can be spread out for a bigger feel.

 • M/S Processing Mode

-The plugin offers mid-side processing that gives you independent control over center and side content, and I think this adds another layer of spatial sculpting capability.
-The M/S mode lets you adjust the level and width of mid and side channels separately, which is perfect for mastering applications or complex mixing scenarios.
+The plugin has mid-side processing, so you can control the center and sides separately.
+This adds another way to shape your sound.
+M/S mode lets you set the level and width of mid and side channels on their own, which is great for mastering or tricky mixes.

 • Solo and Monitoring Functions

-The solo capability helps you focus on specific frequency ranges without the context of the full mix distracting you.
+The solo feature lets you focus on certain frequency ranges without being distracted by the rest of the mix.

 • Safe Bass Management

-StereoSavage 2 includes automatic bass mono summing that ensures low frequencies stay centered regardless of your width settings in other bands, and honestly, this safety feature prevents one of the most common mistakes in stereo processing.
+StereoSavage 2 has automatic bass mono summing, so low frequencies always stay centered no matter how you set the width in other bands.
+This safety feature helps you avoid one of the most common stereo mixing mistakes.

-The bass protection means you can push width aggressively in the mids and highs without worrying about losing low-end power or creating phase problems.
+With bass protection, you can use more width in the mids and highs without losing low-end strength or causing phase issues.

 • Visual Stereo Field Display

-The plugin features a detailed stereo width analyzer that shows you the spatial characteristics of your audio in real time, and honestly, this visual feedback is what makes StereoSavage 2 easy to use even if you’re not an experienced engineer.
-The display shows width across the frequency spectrum, making it obvious which ranges are narrow, wide, or potentially problematic.
+The plugin has a detailed stereo width analyzer that shows your audio’s space in real time.
+This visual feedback makes StereoSavage 2 easy to use, even if you’re not an expert.
+The display shows width for each frequency, so you can quickly spot narrow, wide, or problem areas.

 3. Leapwing StageOne 2 – Best Multiband